 In addition to email, SMS, and voice calls, Uptime.com supports most major third-party push notification providers that can receive incident alerts.

-With this list of Push Notification Integrations, you can send alerts and metrics to where your team lives and works.
+With our Push Notification Integrations, you can send alerts and metrics to where your team lives and works.

 Subscribe to Uptime.com's status page to be notified in advance of changes to our probe server locations.

-The Contact Screen is used to add new contacts or edit existing ones.
+The Contacts page is used to add new contacts or edit existing ones.
 Depending on how the contact is configured, individuals or contact groups associated with each contact will be notified of a downtime incident via:

 - SMS message and/or phone call